idkupickaname/Intrusion-Detection-System/README.md

 - Integration with newer datasets to tackle emerging cybersecurity threats.
 - Exploration of models for connected vehicles, IoT, and other advanced use cases.
 - Enhancements in scalability and user interface.

----

-You can now copy this into your `README.md` file on GitHub.
-Let me know if you need further adjustments!